caleb531/dotfiles/README.md

 ### Colorize `diff`

 In my `.bash_profile`, I alias `diff` to `colordiff` if the latter is installed.
-Therefore, if you desire to have a pretty diff output, install the `colordiff` package via Homebrew:
+Therefore, if you desire to have enable color-coding for diff output, install the `colordiff` package via Homebrew:

 ```
 brew install colordiff